Digital democracy

 Algorithms become vital tools in the democratic process

-Digital Democracy - Anticipation Scores
+Digital democracy - Anticipation Scores